 Vitamin A is responsible for the production of keratin.
 For parrots, this is what makes up their feathers.
 Vitamin A allows your bird’s iconic red, blue, yellow, or grey feathers to be smooth, full, and healthy.

 Vitamin C is crucial in fortifying your parrot’s immune system.
 It helps birds fight off diseases and illnesses, whether it’s from bacteria or mites.

 Vitamin C also ensures that your parrot’s skin stays healthy.
 Sure, you’ll be quick to notice the state of the bird’s feathers, and the skin might be ignored.

-Phosphorus is essential in the body for ensuring that the bones and beak stay healthy.
-Once it has fortified the skeleton, it goes to work on:
+Phosphorus is essential for keeping the bones and beak healthy.
+Once it has fortified the skeleton, it ensures: